-Did Shahrukh Khan Get Panic Attack?
-The Superstar Is Housebound Now & Popping Antidepressant Pills
+Did Shahrukh Khan Get A Panic Attack?
+The Superstar Is Housebound Now & Popping Antidepressants

-Last few years have not been fruitful for Shahrukh Khan as the superstar not only delivered flops but also got slammed by his own fans not signing right kind of films.
+Last few years have not been fruitful for Shahrukh Khan as the superstar not only delivered flops but also got slammed by his own fans for not signing the right kind of films.
 Shahrukh Khan was last seen in Aanand L Rai's Zero, a film which was not only made on a humongous budget but also a whole lot of hard work was invested.
-Unfortunately, the film got tanked at the box office and was bombarded with flak.
+Unfortunately, the film tanked at the box office and received flak from several quarters.
 We hear owing to the same reason, Shahrukh Khan has slipped into depression and has been relying on antidepressants.

 Is Shahrukh Khan Not Okay?